apache/impala/README.md

 If you are interested in contributing to Impala as a developer, or learning more about Impala's internals and architecture, visit the
 [Impala wiki](https://github.com/cloudera/Impala/wiki).

+## Building Impala

+This Apache Incubator repository is currently not buildable but has the complete source code for Impala minus some third-party dependences.
+See https://github.com/cloudera/Impala for the buildable Impala source and https://issues.cloudera.org/browse/IMPALA-3223 to track progress on making this repository buildable.